Everything begins with loving and believing in kids

 Principle #1

-Provide every child with a “second family” – strong and caring parental figures, and big “brothers” and “sisters” – where, in particular, kids care about and support each other and where social responsibility is constantly promoted.
+• Provide every child with a “second family” – with strong and caring parental figures, and “big brothers and sisters” – who serve as mentors and role models.

 Principle #2